mahdin75/mahdin75/README.md

 # 💫 About Me:

-🔭 **Current Focus:** I'm actively working on ML-enabled Web and Mobile GIS applications, with over 8 years of experience in Web GIS application development (since the age of 19).<br>
+🔭 **Current Focus:** I'm actively working on ML-enabled Web and Mobile GIS applications, with over 9 years of experience in Web GIS application development (since the age of 19).<br>
 👯 **Collaborations:** I’m open to collaborating on geospatial research projects and applications.<br>
 🌱 **Learning Journey:** Currently, I'm diving deeper into LLMs (Large Language Models) and GIS Agents.<br>
 💬 **Expertise:** Feel free to reach out to me regarding GIS, Web Development, and Machine Learning.<br>
-📚 **Research Background:** My research includes the spatiotemporal prediction of diseases and identifying climate-related factors influencing their geographic spread.
+📚 **Research Background:**
+My research includes the spatiotemporal prediction of diseases and identifying climate-related factors influencing their geographic spread.
 My work has been published in [Scientific Reports (Nature)](https://www.nature.com/articles/s41598-023-40865-4) and [Spatial Information Research (Springer)](https://link.springer.com/article/10.1007/s41324-024-00595-9).
 Both geostatistical and machine learning models were applied in these studies.
+🌍 **GIS & Agentic AI:**
+More recently, I have been working on **GIS-focused Agentic AI**, investigating how autonomous systems can leverage spatial data and web-based platforms for intelligent decision-making.
+📝 **Preprints:**

+* [Fine-Tuning Small Language Models (SLMs) for Autonomous Web-based Geographical Information Systems (AWebGIS)](https://arxiv.org/abs/2508.04846) — my experience in GIS Agentic AI, available on arXiv.

 ## 🌐 Socials: